NatLibFi/koha-plugin-rest-di/README.md

 This is a REST API plugin for Koha.
 It provides extended API support for Discovery Interfaces such as VuFind.

+Note that this plugin requires Koha functionality that is only available from Koha 22.05 and works with 22.11 as well.
+Releases for other versions are also available.

 Most of the functionality has been ported from the KohaSuomi version of Koha (see  https://github.com/KohaSuomi/Koha).

-Note that this plugin requires Koha functionality that is only available from Koha 22.05.
-Releases for older versions are also available.

-Note also that not all the functionality has been thoroughly tested yet.
+Not all the functionality has been thoroughly tested yet.

 ## Downloading